18F/handbook/docs/welcome-to-18f/classes/travel-101.md

 ## Travel guide

-Before you have any travel planned, it's a good idea to review the 18F [Travel Guide](https://docs.google.com/drawings/d/14sMYGW2_Js8bnMAWApfD1srAX7H9J5Ydz1ff85A_8LU/edit?pli=1) and familiarize yourself with our processes and policies.
+Before you have any travel planned, it's a good idea to review the CivicActions [Travel Guide](https://docs.google.com/drawings/d/14sMYGW2_Js8bnMAWApfD1srAX7H9J5Ydz1ff85A_8LU/edit?pli=1) and familiarize yourself with our processes and policies.
 It's helpful to note that government travel is broken up into a series of nine steps.
 Additionally, before you travel for the first time, you'll need to complete three pre-steps.
 While this might sound like a lot, things are a lot simpler once you understand the key concepts that drive government travel.

 ## Travel card